 As this was a rather short flight, the meal was served on a single tray with two choices of main course (I opted for the chicken) and fixed appetizer and dessert.
 When the meal was taken from the tray, the flight attendant simply removed the aluminium foil cover from the main course right before serving the meal.
 It feels a bit on the cheaper side, although I don't think they have much room for a more elaborate setting.
 The tuna searing was on the drier side although still tasted acceptable, while the mango was acceptable.
 The chicken with fried rice meal seemed not too much to my liking with the purportedly grilled chicken comes more as par-fried fried chicken, acceptable fried rice, and long beans which don't look fresh.
 Dessert was apparently better with the klappertaart reminding me of the one found in Manado, though felt a bit different without the coconut chunks.
 On overall, a quite acceptable meal for short-haul business class.

 The same design by Marcel Wanders appeared again on the tray cloth and cutlery.
 It was quite fun seeing KLM takes the same design to many items for dining.

 I opted for the Flying Dutchman cocktail to accompany the meal.
-I would love to try some of the wines to accompany each dishes, although since the meal was presented all at once I don't think it would be highly possible.
+I would love to try some of the wines to accompany each dishes, although since the meal was presented all at once I didn't think it would be highly possible.
 It was quite refreshing with slightly sour taste.
 Good for starting meal, but not too good as a pairing.